qrak/ti_numba/README.md

 - **RMI (Relative Momentum Index):** A variation of RSI that uses momentum instead of price change.
 - **PPO (Percentage Price Oscillator):** Similar to MACD, but expressed as a percentage.
 - **Coppock Curve:** A long-term price momentum indicator used primarily to identify major bottoms in the stock market.
+- **Detect RSI Divergence:** Identifies potential divergences between RSI and price movements.
+- **Relative Strength Index:** Compares the strength of a security to a benchmark index.
+- **KST (Know Sure Thing):** A momentum oscillator based on the smoothed rate of change of four different time frames.
+- **UO (Ultimate Oscillator):** A momentum oscillator that captures momentum across three different time frames.

 ### Overlap Indicators